ubsuny/qd-final20/QD_wiki.md

 #### a.
 Quantum Dots

-Quantum dots (QDs) are nanometer-scale semiconductor materials that, due to their size, display quantum confinement, in which electrons cannot escape the "dot".
+Quantum dots (QDs) are nanometer-scale semiconductor materials that, due to their size, display quantum confinement, in which electrons cannot escape the electron-hole pair.
 This behavior allows for the "particle in a box" approximation to be used to model the QD system.
 Quantum dots have been a topic of high interest in recent years due to their numerous applications, such as LEDs, single-electron transistors and solar cells.

 ### b.
 Finite Potential Square Well